This is the manifesto of enlightened individualism.

 This law is deep.

-Being “above” doesn’t mean of course that nobody is better at something, or more skilled at something.
+Being “above” doesn’t mean of course that nobody is better at something, more suited to do something, or more skilled at something.

-Of course someone is more knowledgeable or skilled at something.
+Of course someone is more knowledgeable or skilled at something than you are -and thanks God-.

-This line means that, as a whole, nobody is worth more as a human being and that you’re as worthy as a human being as anyone else.
+This law means that, as a whole, nobody is worth more as a human being and that you’re as worthy as a human being as anyone else.

 6.2.
 Homo sum, nihil humani a me alienum puto